barrakudesbegur/quina-musical/card-generator/README.md

 1. Run `npm install` to install the dependencies.
 1. Save the songs in [`src/data/songs.ts`](./src/data/songs.ts).
 1. Set a `SEED`, if necessary, in [`src/index.ts`](./src/index.ts).
-1. Run `npm run build` to generate the bingo cards.
+1. Run `bun ./src/index.ts` to generate the bingo cards.
 1. The [`pdf`](./dist/cards.pdf) and [`json`](./dist/cards.json) files will be saved in the [`dist`](./dist) folder.

 ## Development